-The U.S. dollar reached a new historical high on Tuesday in the Cuban informal market, trading at 595 Cuban pesos (CUP), five pesos more than the previous day.
+The U.S. dollar reached a new historical record in the Cuban informal market this Tuesday, trading at 595 Cuban pesos (CUP), five pesos higher than the previous day.

-In the case of the euro, it drops by 12 pesos to 635 CUP.
-The Convertible Currency (MLC) also decreases, falling by five pesos to 400 CUP.
+In the case of the euro, it decreases by 12 pesos to 635 CUP.

 Exchange rate today 02/06/2026 - 7:46 a.m. in Cuba: